neilrussell6/express-playground/README.md

-Serverless playground
+Express playground
 ===

-> A minimal Serverless project for experimenting and refining templates / deployment pipelines
+> A minimal Express project for experimenting and refining templates / deployment pipelines

 Master branch
 ---